-With respect to the offering in Singapore of the Class A-2 Bonds and the Class B Bonds, the Information Memorandum has not been registered as a prospectus with the MAS.
-Accordingly, the Information Memorandum and any other document or material in connection with the offer or sale, or invitation for subscription or purchase, of the Class A-2 Bonds and/or Class B Bonds may not be circulated or distributed, nor may the Class A-2 Bonds and/or Class B Bonds be offered or sold, or be made the subject of an invitation for subscription or purchase, whether directly or indirectly, to any person in Singapore other than:
+With respect to the offering in Singapore of the Class A-2 Bonds, the Information Memorandum has not been registered as a prospectus with the MAS.
+Accordingly, the Information Memorandum and any other document or material in connection with the offer or sale, or invitation for subscription or purchase, of the Class A-2 Bonds may not be circulated or distributed, nor may the Class A-2 Bonds be offered or sold, or be made the subject of an invitation for subscription or purchase, whether directly or indirectly, to any person in Singapore other than:

-- (i) to an institutional investor (as defined in Section 4A of the SFA) pursuant to Section 274 of the SFA. - (ii) to a relevant person (as defined in Section 275(2) of the SFA) pursuant to Section 275(1) of the SFA, or any person pursuant to Section 275(1A) of the SFA, and in accordance with the conditions specified in Section 275 of the SFA and (in the case of an accredited investor) Regulation 3 of the Securities and Futures (Classes of Investors) Regulations 2018, or - (iii) otherwise pursuant to, and in accordance with the conditions of, any other applicable provision of the SFA
+- (i) to an institutional investor (as defined in Section 4A of the SFA) pursuant to Section 274 of the SFA. - (ii) to a relevant person (as defined in Section 275(2) of the SFA) pursuant to Section 275(1) of the SFA, or any person pursuant to Section 275(1A) of the SFA, and in accordance with the conditions specified in Section 275 of the SFA and (in the case of an accredited investor) Regulation 3 of the Securities and Futures (Classes of Investors) Regulations 2018, or - (iii) otherwise pursuant to, and in accordance with the conditions of, any other applicable provision of the SFA.

-Where the Class A-2 Bonds and/or the Class B Bonds are subscribed or purchased under Section 275 of the SFA by a relevant person which is:
+Where the Class A-2 Bonds are subscribed or purchased under Section 275 of the SFA by a relevant person which is:

-- (a) a corporation (which is not an accredited investor (as defined in Section 4A of the SFA)) the sole business of which is to hold investments and the entire share capital of which is owned by one or more individuals, each of whom is an accredited investor; or - (b) a trust (where the trustee is not an accredited investor) whose sole purpose is to hold investments and each beneficiary of the trust is an individual who is an accredited investor, securities or securities-based derivatives contracts (each term as defined in Section 2(1) of the SFA) of that corporation or the beneficiaries' rights and interest (howsoever described) in that trust shall not be transferred within six months after that corporation or that trust has acquired the Class A-2 Bonds and/or the Class B Bonds (as the case may be) pursuant to an offer made under Section 275 of the SFA except:
+- (a) a corporation (which is not an accredited investor (as defined in Section 4A of the SFA)) the sole business of which is to hold investments and the entire share capital of which is owned by one or more individuals, each of whom is an accredited investor; or - (b) a trust (where the trustee is not an accredited investor) whose sole purpose is to hold investments and each beneficiary of the trust is an individual who is an accredited investor, securities or securities-based derivatives contracts (each term as defined in Section 2(1) of the SFA) of that corporation or the beneficiaries' rights and interest (howsoever described) in that trust shall not be transferred within six months after that corporation or that trust has acquired the Class A-2 Bonds pursuant to an offer made under Section 275 of the SFA except:

-- (1) to an institutional investor or to a relevant person, or to any person arising from an offer referred to in Section 275(1A) or Section 276(4)(i)(B) of the SFA; or - (2) where no consideration is or will be given for the transfer; or - (3) where the transfer is by operation of law; or - (4) as specified in Section 276(7) of the SFA; or - (5) as specified in Regulation 37A of the Securities and Futures (Offers of Investments) (Securities and Securities-based Derivatives Contracts) Regulations 2018.
+- (1) to an institutional investor or to a relevant person, or to any person arising from an offer referred to in Section 275(1A) or Section 276(4)(c)(ii) of the SFA; or - (2) where no consideration is or will be given for the transfer; or - (3) where the transfer is by operation of law; or

+- (4) as specified in Section 276(7) of the SFA; or - (5) as specified in Regulation 37A of the Securities and Futures (Offers of Investments) (Securities and Securities-based Derivatives Contracts) Regulations 2018.

-In this section "Plan of Distribution - Selling Restrictions - Singapore", any reference to the SFA is a reference to the Securities and Futures Act, Chapter 289 of Singapore and a reference to any term as defined in the SFA or any provision in the SFA is a reference to that term as modified or amended from time to time including by such of its subsidiary legislation as may be applicable at the relevant time.
+In this section "Plan of Distribution - Selling Restrictions - Singapore", any reference to the SFA is a reference to the Securities and Futures Act 2001 of Singapore and a reference to any term as defined in the SFA or any provision in the SFA is a reference to that term as modified or amended from time to time including by such of its subsidiary legislation as may be applicable at the relevant time.